MKarapiperakis/secure-watcher/README.md

 ![image](https://github.com/user-attachments/assets/bb1a63ed-3d17-44e0-9f1a-acc3033c9a76)

+5. **Configure the security camera application**

-5. To configure the security camera application for the Vstarcam CS66Q-X18 (model used in this example), you can utilize the desktop application called **Eye4**.
+- To configure the security camera application for the Vstarcam CS66Q-X18 (model used in this example), you can utilize the desktop application called **Eye4**.
 Open it and follow the steps outlined below:
     - Click the **gear icon** (settings) next to the camera you wish to configure.
 This will open the settings menu for that specific camera, allowing you to customize its options
 ![1](https://github.com/user-attachments/assets/230bc41a-45e5-4f21-a815-5c9c36df295f)
     - Enable the alarm by checking the box next to the alarm option and set a new Deployment Time